sahilrajput03/sahilrajput03/articles/faqs.md

 **Q. What is scalability issue in software?**

-👉🏻 There are two types of scalability issues i.e., compute scalability and codability scalability.
+👉🏻 There are two types of scalability issues i.e., compute scalability and codebase scalability.
 1. Compute Scalability issue means ability to run software for more people
-2. Codability scalability (Manageability): Ability to write more code in manageable way in future.
+2. Codebase scalability (Manageability): Ability to write more code in manageable way in future.